Best Deals on Tech Products Right Now

 Google’s newest smart thermostat, the Nest Learning Thermostat 4th gen, comes with a remote temperature sensor that you can place in another room to balance heating and cooling.
 It’s one of just a few Matter-compatible smart thermostats on the market, meaning it works with any major smart home system, including Apple Home.

-Sold as a three-piece mesh system, this TP-Link Deco model offers outstanding value, balancing wide coverage with a less expensive price.
-It scores very well in our tests, meaning it’s simple to install and provides a strong, secure signal that can cover a large, multistory home.
+Sold as a three-piece mesh system, this TP-Link Deco model offers outstanding value, balancing wide coverage with a lower price.
+It scores very well in our tests, as it’s simple to install and provides a strong, secure signal that can cover a large, multistory home.
 The system includes six Ethernet ports across the three units—handy for hardwiring key devices—but doesn’t include any USB ports.
 This model supports WiFi 6, making it a smart and highly effective upgrade for most families.

 Get discounts, product recommendations, and buying advice from the shopping experts at CR.
 Sign up for our ShopSmart newsletter.